espresso20/Gerbal/README.md

 ======

 Script for users to run core unix commands on system:
+Rodents run in cages to power core unit: use with care:

 -------------------------------------------------------
 Some changes are neccasary to use on a diffrent network